Farmers Market Fund

 Mission

 Our work comes from the core belief that no person should be denied access to the foods they need to eat well.
 Farmers Market Fund makes healthy, locally grown food accessible to under-served Oregonians by doubling SNAP benefits (formerly food stamps) at more than 100 Oregon farmers markets and farm stands, through our Double Up Food Bucks program.
-Double Up provides a dollar for dollar match on SNAP purchases, up to $20 per day at farmers markets, helping families bring home more fresh produce while keeping dollars in the pockets of small, local farmers and helping local economies thrive.
+Double Up provides a dollar for dollar match on SNAP purchases, up to $20 per day, helping families bring home more fresh produce while keeping dollars in the pockets of small, local farmers and helping local economies thrive.

 Bottom Line for Portland